Liposuction Procedures, Risks & Recovery

 • Skin burns

-Most patients will experience some amount of bruising immediately following their procedure, although this should quickly settle down within a week.
+Most patients experience some amount of bruising immediately following their procedure, although this should quickly settle down within a week.

-Bruising is likely to be most severe in patients who are taking anti-inflammatory medication or blood thinning medication such as aspirin.
-Such patients should however, have been informed to cease taking their medication 2-3 weeks before their procedure.
+Bruising is likely to be most severe in patients who are taking anti-inflammatory medication, or blood thinning medication such as aspirin.
+Such patients should, however, have been informed to cease taking their medication 2-3 weeks before their procedure.

-In some patients though, it may take up to six months for their swelling to completely subside.
 In addition to bruising and swelling, you may also suffer from increased sensitivity or numbness in the treated area, but these side effects are temporary and soon pass unless a nerve has been permanently damaged.

 Some amount of blood loss is normal during liposuction surgery, but fortunately, the amount of blood loss today is much less than it used to be ten or twenty years ago.

-There are some instances however, when the suction tube used to remove the fat from your body can cause prolonged bleeding, even after the operation is over.
+There are some instances, however, when the suction tube used to remove the fat from your body can cause prolonged bleeding, even after the operation is over.
 This could be a life threatening situation, especially if you have a blood clotting disorder such as haemophilia.

 In most cases, bleeding from liposuction can be controlled quite effectively if it is dealt with promptly, although some people may end up requiring a blood transfusion if excessive blood loss has occurred.